East Midlands: Textiles and clothing

-Sports Direct is based in Shirebrook on an old Bolsover coal mine.
-Wade Spring, the UK's leading manufacturer of upholstery springs, is in Long Eaton off the A6005; next-door at the Trent Business Centre is Sunspel, who introduced the t-shirt to the British market; nearby Meadowmead make premium furniture off the B6540, and Aga Rangemaster Group make kitchen sinks; on the other side of railway Gill (clothing), who make marine clothing.
+Sports Direct is based in Shirebrook.
+At the Trent Business Centre is Sunspel, who introduced the t-shirt to the British market; nearby Meadowmead make premium furniture, and Aga Rangemaster Group make kitchen sinks.
 Duresta Upholstery is in Long Eaton, with a factory of DFS opposite.
-W&G Sissons on the Chesterfield Est, now owned by Franke, has been the UK's largest manufacturer of stainless steel sinks since the 1950s.
-Parker Knoll make high-end furniture off the B6016 on the Greenhill Industrial Estate, south of Alfreton.
-Viaton makes micronised barytes at Hopton, Derbyshire.
-Gunn & Moore (GM), off the A612 north of Trent Bridge cricket ground, is an exclusive cricket bat manufacturer.
+W&G Sissons on the Chesterfield Est, owned by Franke, has been the UK's largest manufacturer of stainless steel sinks since the 1950s.
+Parker Knoll make high-end furniture on the Greenhill Industrial Estate, south of Alfreton.
+Gunn & Moore (GM), north of Trent Bridge cricket ground, is an exclusive cricket bat manufacturer.

-Wild Country, on the Tideswell Industrial Estate off the B6049, are the UK's leading manufacturer of rock-climbing equipment.
-Equip Outdoor Technologies are west of the B600 in Somercotes, who own Lowe Alpine, Rab and Outdoor Designs (gloves).
-Blacks Leisure Group (previous owner of Blacks and Millets before financial failure and takeover by JD Sports) was based in Duston, in the west of Northampton, and is now off the A45 in the east of the town on the Swan Valley Ind Est, near the UK & Ireland base of Levi Strauss & Co.
-Joules country clothing is on the A4304, east of Market Harborough at The Point near the A6 roundabout and the Northamptonshire boundary at Dingley.
+Wild Country, on the Tideswell Industrial Estate, are the UK's leading manufacturer of rock-climbing equipment.
+Blacks Leisure Group (previous owner of Blacks and Millets before financial failure and takeover by JD Sports) was based in Duston, in the west of Northampton, and is on the Swan Valley Ind Est, near the UK & Ireland base of Levi Strauss & Co.
+Joules country clothing is east of Market Harborough and the Northamptonshire boundary at Dingley.

 George at Asda, based at Lutterworth, in 2009 overtook M&S to become Britain's leading fashion retailer.
-TW Kempton are a main manufacturer of uniforms for the armed and police services opposite the National Space Centre on the A6 in north Leicester; they also own the Fortis body armour brand and make PASGT nylon fibre helmets for troops.
+TW Kempton are a main manufacturer of uniforms for the armed and police services opposite the National Space Centre in north Leicester; they also own the Fortis body armour and make PASGT nylon fibre helmets for troops.